BaumianerNiklas/iubus/README.md

 </div>

-Dead simple discord.js v14 slash command framework.
 Iubus (from the latin word _iubere_ - "to command, to order") is a simple, barebones framework on top of discord.js for easily dealing with slash commands.

-The documentation/guide for the frameowork is contained in the [GitHub Wiki](https://github.com/BaumianerNiklas/iubus/wiki), but here's a quickstart example:
+The documentation/guide for the framework is contained in the [GitHub Wiki](https://github.com/BaumianerNiklas/iubus/wiki), but here's a quickstart example:

 In your entry file: